Coverage of Hepatitis C by Dubai Health Insurance Plans

 - Optical treatment benefits

-- Low/zero co-pays
+- Low/zero copays

 - A wide range of preventative care benefits (e.g. yearly health check-ups)